GitHuberlandYann/Cores/README.md

 # Cores
 Playing around with particules in openGL.

 ![2bleScreens](Resources/Screenshots/thumbnail.png)

 ## About
 I needed a project to get my hands on transform feedbacks in openGL, and here it is.
-I am hoping ot create a nice background screen shared by all computers on the same local networks, each station being able to generate particule-emitting cores, resulting in cooperative creations.
+I am hoping to create a nice background screen shared by all computers on the same local networks, each station being able to generate particule-emitting cores, resulting in cooperative creations.

 ## Building
 ```